Back to Blog

 Scope & Adoption

-Organisations are encouraged to align their operations and strategies with the Ten Principles of the UNGC; they should operate in ways that meet fundamental responsibilities in the areas of human rights, labour, environment, and anti-corruption.
+Organisations are encouraged to align their operations and strategies with the Ten Principles of the UNGC and the Sustainable Development Goals (SDGs).
+They should operate in ways that meet fundamental responsibilities in the areas of human rights, labour, environment, and anti-corruption.
 These principles provide a universal language for corporate responsibility and a framework to guide all businesses regardless of size, complexity, or location.
 With over 18,000 companies and 3,800 non-business participants from 160 countries, the UNGC is the largest corporate sustainability initiative globally.

 Why it Matters

-The UNGC provides a standardised framework through its Ten Principles, helping create a level playing field and promoting fair competition.
+The UNGC provides a standardised framework through its Ten Principles, helping create a level playing field, promoting fair competition, and enabling investors to evaluate potential financial performance through an ESG perspective.

 Scoring & How to report